PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 After two more hours of banging your head against the keyboard, you realized that a faulty calculation in your list gave all the widgets a size of NaN which means your painter tried to paint NaN-sized rects and Nan-sized text and predictably failed.
 No, the painter primitives don't emit a warning when you send them NaN values, why do you ask?

-This fictional example illustrates a general idea: in computer graphics, there are a thousand ways to not display what you want, and if you bump into one, you get very little information to eliminate the other nine-hundred-ninety-nine.
+This fictional example illustrates a general idea: **in computer graphics, there are a thousand ways to not display what you want**, and if you bump into one, you get very little information to eliminate the other nine-hundred-ninety-nine.

 Fixable GUI is GUI that doesn't suffer from this problem.
 It's *pit of success* GUI.